NiharSadhu/NiharsBookStore/NiharsBookStore/README.txt

 The ProductList should always be the first page to load when the page loads. attempting to devise methods for searching through it.

+2022-04-21

+2:06
+Made changes in the home page to show the product list.